tessaSlice/Tetris/README.md

+# How to play

+Keybinds:
+A = rotate CCW
+S = drop the tetrimino down
+Q = hold the tetrimino

+Use left and right arrow keys to shift the block.

+These keybinds are probably not ideal, so if you're interested, I would recommend you look through the file `Visual.java` if you want to modify it.

 # Tetris Installation Options

 There are two ways to play this game.
 There's a simple method and a more complex method that involves more steps and software installed.